 If you’re not able to commit to $1,000 annually, any and all donations are always appreciated and will be put towards research at the RCH.

-Thanks to your support of the Harmonising Age Pathology Parameters in Kids (HAPPI Kids) study, thousands of children in Victoria and beyond are benefitting from having their blood results correctly understood according to their age range.
+From 2014 to 2021, RCH100 were proud to support of the Harmonising Age Pathology Parameters in Kids (HAPPI Kids) study.
+Through member’s support, this study resulted in thousands of children in Victoria and beyond are benefitting from having their blood results correctly understood according to their age range.